qooxdoo/documentation/development/compiler/configuration/compile.md

 `qx.debug` which is true for the Source Target and false for Build Targets.

-However, the environment variable is compiled into every file, which means that if you set an environmenmt variable in the application block, it will not be compiled in and code elimination cannot take place.
-Code elimination is only activated if the setting is set in the global or target `environment` blocks.
+However, the environment variable is compiled into every file, which means that if you set an environment variable which differs between applications (within the same target), then the compiler cannot eliminate code and the check will take place at runtime, instead of at compile time.
+The compiler automatically determines which settings can be compiled into the code.

+The only exception to this is if you use the `preserveEnvironment` setting when defining a target - this is an array of setting names which the compiler will keep for runtime decisions and not perform code elimination for.

 ## Locales